fjbravo/dell_server_fan_control/memory-bank/activeContext.md

    - **Question**: How to improve recovery from temporary sensor or IPMI failures?
    - **Current Approach**: Fail to Dell default control on critical errors
    - **Potential Solution**: Implement more nuanced recovery strategies with retry logic
+   - **Progress**: Implemented for MQTT with timeout and circuit breaker pattern

 ### User Feedback Themes